Today I read that it is 35 years since ‘Rattlesnakes’ was released.

 Oddly Lloyd Cole at Brixton Academy on 8 April 1990 is the last gig I wrote down.
 Life took over.
 I started to work as press officer at Ultimate Records and went to so many gigs, I no longer wrote them down.

-I bought ‘Don’t Get Weird On Me Babe’, ‘Bad Vibes’, and ‘Love Story’
+I bought ‘Don’t Get Weird On Me Babe’, ‘Bad Vibes’, and later ‘Love Story’

-In 1995, just after ‘Love Story’ had come out, my band, Jump Rope played a gig at the Powerhaus in Islington, North London.
+In 1993, just after ‘Bad Vibes’ had come out, my band, Poise played a gig at the Powerhaus in Islington, North London.
 It went ok.
 A Scottish guy came back stage and started talking to us, saying he really enjoyed it.
 He said he managed Lloyd Cole.
 I gushed some reply and we exchanged numbers.
-Derek McKillop called me a couple of days later to say that Lloyd was looking for a band to support him on his up coming tour and could he put us forward?
+Derek McKillop came to see us at The Water Rats in Kings Cross and brought a long Malcolm Dunbar from Mother Records.
+Malcolm was interested and paid for some demos to be recorded in Camden.
+Nothing happened and after a couple of years, I got back in touch with Derek to play him a few tracks by my new band Jump Rope.
+My timing was good, Derek called me a couple of days later to say that Lloyd was looking for a band to support him on his up coming tour and could he put us forward?

 We toured in late September and early October 1995.
 Jump Rope was a three piece band, me on guitar and vocals, Danny on bass, plus an American drummer.
 We were able to squeeze ourselves and our gear in the old Rover car my parents were kind enough to lend us.
 Off we set.